-The 2019-2020 W&M School of Education Diversity Lecture Series brings distinguished educators from across the country to share their research and work promoting inclusiveness and equity of opportunities for students and communities.
+Each year, the School of Education Diversity Lecture Series brings two to three distinguished educators from across the country to share their research and work promoting inclusiveness and equity of opportunities for students and communities.

 Lectures are supported through a generous endowed gift established by Margaret Divens Hauben '59 and her husband, the late Lawrence A. Hauben with the purpose of supporting the School of Education in its efforts to bring renowned scholars to William & Mary.

 Lectures are supported through a generous endowment established by the late Robert Stanley Hornsby ’41, J.D. ’49 and Mrs. Lois Saunier Hornsby with the purpose of enriching a sense of unity for those engaged in the wonders of teaching and learning.

 Spring 2023: Hauben Distinguished Lecture: Stefan M. Bradley, Charles Hamilton Houston 1915 Professor of Black Studies and History at Amherst College, presented "Students in the Vanguard: The Politics of Progress in Higher Education."

 Fall 2021: Hornsby Distinguished Lecture: Howard Fields III, Assistant Superintendent of Human Resources and Adjunct Professor, presented his new book, "How to Achieve Educational Equity."

 Fall 2019: Hornsby Distinguished Lecture: Alfred W. Tatum, professor and dean of the College of Education at the University of Illinois at Chicago, presented "Equally Probable: Examining the Long-Term Impacts of Literacy Development For Our Nation’s Youth."

 Spring 2019: Cheryl Holcomb-McCoy, dean of the American University School of Education, presented "The Five Simple Truths about Cultural Competence in Education and Counseling."